daskeyboard/daskeyboard-applet--bamzooka/README.md

 # Q Applet: Bamzooka!

+## Automate your workflow with reusable checklists

+Bamzooka allows you to create checklists, schedule them, assign them to your team, watch progress in real-time.

-Displays a color coded notification for Bamzooka assignments on a Das Keyboard Q device.
+This applet is an extension that displays a color coded notification for Bamzooka assignments on a Das Keyboard Q device.

 - Blink <span style="color:red">red</span> for late due assignments
 - <span style="color: orange">orange</span> for due soon assignments